 Each year, Faber organizes several “Days of Service,” during which employees (and sometimes their families) perform volunteer work for organizations chosen for their social impact.
-During 2016, these efforts supported Special Olympics’ athletic competition in Massachusetts, online geographic mapping for an anti-malarial campaign in Mozambique, and cleanup work at a historic park in Maine.
+During the past two years, these efforts supported Special Olympics’ athletic competitions in Massachusetts, building clean water filters for families in Puerto Rico who were disrupted by Hurricane Maria, online geographic mapping for an anti-malarial campaign in Mozambique, and cleanup work at a historic park in Maine.

 Faber employees from across the US, Switzerland and the UK spent several hours mapping parts of Mozambique for a malaria elimination project.
 Homes, roads and rivers were pinpointed in order to direct spraying efforts.
 By day’s end, 70 percent of the project had been completed.